 However, more than 75 percent of people will develop another

 flare within one year if they do not take medicines to help

 prevent the disease.
 Therefore, a very important part of the

-- With medications, the rate of recurrent flare-ups can be considerably reduced.
+treatments), the rate of recurrent flare-ups can be

 if there is evidence of cancer, or if the disease is very